thorlorick/multiTenantGradeInsight/README.md

 The multi-tenant architecture allows multiple schools to use the same application independently, with complete data isolation between schools.

 ---

-✨ Features
+## ✨ Features

-- 🧑🏫 Flexible CSV Upload - Use Grade Insight template, Google Classroom exports or any .csv that follows our structure (see below)
+- 🧑🏫 Flexible CSV Upload — Use Grade Insight’s template, Google Classroom exports, or any `.csv` that follows our format
-- 🔍 Automatic Data Cleaning - Smart parsing and normalization of grade data
+- 🔍 Automatic Data Cleaning — Smart parsing and normalization of grade data
-- 📈 Student/Parent Dashboard - Clean, simple progress visualization
+- 📈 Student/Parent Dashboard — Clean, simple progress visualization
-- 🔄 Smart Updates - Intelligent duplicate detection and data merging
+- 🔄 Smart Updates — Intelligent duplicate detection and data merging
-- 🐳 Docker Ready - Containerized FastAPI application for easy deployment
+- 🐳 Docker Ready — Containerized FastAPI application for easy deployment
-- ⚡ Fast Performance - Built on FastAPI for high-performance
+- ⚡ Fast Performance — Built on FastAPI for speed and scalability
-- 📱 Responsive Design - Works seamlessly on desktop and mobile devices
+- 📱 Responsive Design — Works seamlessly on desktop and mobile

+---

 ## What It Does